mkfares/StatisticsWithR/README.md

 In this repository you will find labs about various topics in statistics using the R language.

-These tutorials are dedicated to people who want to lean statistics, R language, and data science.
+These tutorials are dedicated to people who want to learn statistics, R language, and data science.